astraios/docker-meetup-k8s/README.md

 }
 ```

-On cluster2, we add an HPA that will scale the demo's pods when it's CPU consumption rises above 50%.
+On cluster2, we add an HPA that will scale the demo's pods when their CPU consumptions rise above 50%.
 For the HPA to work, the heapster addon must be running.

 Once cluster2's setup is done and demo's deployment is up and running, We execute the `vegeta` `Job`.
-This job will running vegeta containers.
+This job executes vegeta containers.
 Those containers will send some HTTP workload to the
 demo deployment throught the nginx load-balancer.
 This is supposed to trigger the HPA mechanisms
-and a scaling of the demo pods.
+and the scaling of the demo pods.

 The k8s resources in the repository can be scheduled on a single k8s cluster.
 The frontal
 nginx loadbalancer is not required.